saularraffi/Tech-Interview-Notes/README.md

             return cache[n]
     ```

-- setting up a for loop with reverse indexing
+- Setting up a for loop with reverse indexing
     ```python
     s = 'hello'